-- 1st occurrence electronic device will be returned to student at the end of the day. - 2nd and subsequent occurrences electronic device will only be returned to parent or guardian.
+- Cell Phones Smartwatches Earbuds/Air pods, Headphones - 1st occurrence electronic device will be returned to student at the end of the day. - 2nd and subsequent occurrences electronic device will only be returned to parent or guardian.
 (TMS is not responsible for lost, damaged, and/or stolen confiscated items).

-G. EMERGENCY DRILLS
+GG.
+EMERGENCY DRILLS